Eschatologue/CM_wiki/docs/class/monk/drunken.md

 You can move in sudden, swaying ways.
 You gain the following benefits.

-**Leap to Your Feet**{ .inl } When you have the ^^Prone^^ condition, you can stand up by spending 5 feet of movement, rather than half your speed.
+**Leap to Your Feet**{ .inl } When you have the ^^Prone^^ condition, you can stand up by only spending 5 feet of Movement speed.

-**Redirect Attack**{ .inl } You can subtract your Wisdom modifier when reducing the damage for your [Deflect Attacks] feature.
-In addition, even when a creature misses you with the attack, you can spend **1 :class-phb24-monk: Focus Point(s)** to use your [Deflect Attacks] feature to redirect it.
+**Redirect Attack**{ .inl } When reducing the damage for your [Deflect Attacks] feature, your Wisdom modifier is added into the total damage reduction.
+In addition, when a creature misses you with the attack, you can spend **1 :class-phb24-monk: Focus Point(s)** to use your [Deflect Attacks] feature to redirect it.

 ### Level 11: Drunkard's Luck